 4. An egg cell is released every cycle

 Most women release an egg cell every cycle, this is called ovulation.
-Some women can release two egg cells per cycle, this can result in the conception of paternal or fraternal twins.
+Some women can release two egg cells per cycle, this can result in the conception of fraternal twins.
 Identical twins are made when the fertilized egg cell divides in two.
 Identical twins grow in the same amniotic sack and, unlike fraternal twins, are genetically the same.

 Hormonal birth control works by suppressing ovulation.
 This is how pregnancy is prevented, by removing the egg cell from the equation altogether.
 When ovulation doesn’t happen in a regular menstrual cycle, this is called an anovulatory cycle.
 Anovulatory cycles are common and most women are likely to experience them at some point in their lives.
 You may not realize you haven’t ovulated if you aren’t tracking your menstrual cycle.

 5. The female egg cell has a short life after ovulation

 Once ovulation has happened, the female egg cell that’s released starts to deteriorate very quickly and the fertile window starts to close.
 After 12-24 hours the egg cell will die and it won’t be possible to become pregnant again until the next cycle.

 For this reason, the best time to conceive is actually the day before ovulation.
 Compared to egg cells, once released, sperm are more resilient and can survive in the female reproductive tract for up to five days!
 Sperm survival is dependent on the right conditions, such as the consistency of cervical mucus.
 Identifying ovulation is a key step in planning a pregnancy.